ER (TV series): Awards and nominations

+ER has won 128 industry awards from 442 nominations, including the Peabody Award in 1995, TCA Award for Program of the Year in 1995, and Primetime Emmy Award for Outstanding Drama Series in 1996.
+It was also nominated for 124 Primetime Emmy Awards (with 23 wins), 25 Golden Globe Awards (with one win), 18 Screen Actors Guild Awards (with eight wins), 12 Directors Guild of America Awards (with four wins), 8 TCA Awards (with two wins), 5 Writers Guild of America Awards (with one win), and 3 Producers Guild of America Awards (with two wins).

 Distribution

 Home media

-Warner Home Video has released all 15 seasons in R1, R2, and R4.
+Warner Home Video has released all 15 seasons in Region 1, Region 2, and Region 4.

-In the UK (Region 2), The Complete Series boxset was released on October 26, 2009.
-On September 12, 2016 the series was re-released in three box sets, Seasons 1–5, Seasons 6–10 and Seasons 11–15.
+In the United Kingdom (Region 2), The Complete Series boxset was released on October 26, 2009.
+On September 12, 2016, the series was re-released in three box sets, Seasons 1–5, Seasons 6–10, and Seasons 11–15.

 The DVD box sets of ER are unusual in the fact that they are all in anamorphic widescreen even though the first six seasons of the show were broadcast in a standard 4:3 format.
 ER was shot protecting for widescreen presentation, allowing the show to be presented in 16:9 open matte (leaving only the title sequence in the 4:3 format).
 However, as the production of the show was generally conceived with 4:3 presentation in mind, some episodes feature vignetting or unintended objects towards the sides of the frame that would not be visible when presented in the 4:3 format.
-These episodes also appear in the widescreen format when rerun on TNT HD, Pop and streaming services.
+These episodes also appear in the widescreen format when rerun on TNT HD, Pop, and streaming services.

-In 2018 Hulu struck a deal with Warner Bros Domestic Television Distribution to stream all 15 seasons of the show.
+In 2018, Hulu struck a deal with Warner Bros.
+Domestic Television Distribution to stream all 15 seasons of the show.
 The show arrived on HBO Max in January 2022.